 Friendly locals.

-What's not to like about Wales??
+What's not to like about walking in Wales?
+Or as the locals might say:

 The walk 'took much longer than we expected and we had our dinner on the way home' Sarah writes.
 Adding, 'my legs are pretty tired so interesting to see what's possible tomorrow.'